 Scale: 3/3 | Quality: 1.25/3

 A conglomeration of many job postings on the web, Simply Hired is a good place to find marketing jobs because of the sheer number available.
 They have over 11,000 marketing positions in San Francisco alone on their site.
-Some of the openings can be accessed through “Simply Apply” which is their one-click application process.
+Plus, some of the openings can be accessed through “Simply Apply” which is their one-click application process.
 You can also filter by full-time, part-time, internship, or contract.

 Scale: 2.75/3 | Quality: 2/3